benkoshy/pagy/docs/resources/urls.md

   tweak = ->(q) { q.except!('not_useful').merge!('custom' => 'useful') }
   ```

-==- URL Params
+==- :icon-blocked:&nbsp; Params

 ##### No framework params

-Pagy does not use the `request.params` because they are modified differently by different frameworks.
+Pagy ignores the `request.params` because they are modified differently by different frameworks (Rails, Sinatra, etc.).
 It can only rely on the `request.GET` and `request.POST` methods, which are consistent across all Rack environments.

-##### String-keyed Hash
+##### No symbolic params

-The query params are strictly string-keyed Hash.
-This avoids the performance overhead of converting symbols back and forth during URL composition.
+The params that Pagy handles composing its URLs, are **strictly string-keyed**.
+That's how every gem/framework handles URLs, because it avoids the maintenance and performance overhead of converting symbols back and forth during URL composition.

-==- GET
+==- :icon-download:&nbsp; GET

 Serving paginated collections is a retrieval action that does not modify data; therefore, it should rely on GET requests.
 Since most applications follow this standard, Pagy parses and produces GET URLs out of the box.

-==- POST
+==- :icon-upload:&nbsp; POST

-If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy _(e.g., via the [data_hash](/toolbox/helpers/data_hash) or [readers](/toolbox/paginators/#shared-readers))_.
+If you must use POST to retrieve paginated collections, you should build your own POST forms/requests using the data provided by Pagy _(e.g., via the [data_hash](/toolbox/helpers/data_hash) or instance readers)_.
 However, Pagy parses and handles POST request parameters out of the box without additional configuration.

-==- Dynamic Segments
+==- :icon-stop:&nbsp; Dynamic Segments

 Routers (like the Rails' one) allow defining parameters as part of the path (e.g., `/items/:page`)...